utdata/rwd-mastery-assignments/austin-animal-center/rubric-tableau.md

 Use Tableau sheets/charts to find answers to the following questions, and explore others on your own:

-- How many animals were brought in over past three years?
-(Note the partial year.)
+- Over the past three FULL years, what is the trend of the number of animals entering the facility?
+(Filter out the partial year.)
-- Is there a seasonal trend to intakes?
+- Are there seasonal trends to intakes?
 (Again, deal with the partial year.)
+- Do seasonal trends differ by animal type?
+- How do current year trends compare to the same time period in previous years?
-- Find at least three more ways to look at the data and and find facts you can glean from that look.
+- Find at least three more ways to look at the data and find facts you can use from that look.

 ### Write a data drop

 Use the facts you've learned to write a short [data drop](https://docs.google.com/document/d/1gd5RR5YK43N3uE0o1vBoJfnkSo5S0JJFUCJmFsa75FM/edit#heading=h.k2b1zvdn1534).
-Concentrate on formulating sentences that include your data facts but are readable and relevant.
+In this case, the formulation of the sentences are more important than the flow of the story, but do write a news lede based on what you think is the most important/interesting fact you've found.

 ### Create a publishable chart